leo8/leo8/README.md

 - 👋 Hi there, I'm Léo Dray
-- 👀 I’m interested in Natural Language Processing, Data science, Machine Learning, Social sciences and History.
+- 👀 I’m interested in Natural Language Processing, Data science, Cloud & Data Enigneering, Social sciences and History.
-- 🌱 I was a student in Digital Humanities at l'Ecole nationale des Chartes / EHESS / ENS.
-I currently undertake another Master's degree in the field of Machine Learning Engineering at Openclassrooms / Ecole Centrale Supélec.
+- 🌱 I studied History and Political Sciences at La Sorbonne, and did a master's degree of Digital Humanities at Ecole nationale des Chartes / EHESS / Ecole Normale Supérieure.
+I then obtained another Master's degree in the field of Machine Learning Engineering at Openclassrooms / Ecole Centrale Supélec.
-- 👨‍💻 I am currently working as a data scientist in a consulting company based in Paris.
+- 👨‍💻 I am currently working as a fullstack data at Neoxia, a consulting company based in Paris.